Quartz Clock Movement Removal

 SoundThe unit can be set to play either Westminster or Whittington chime.
 It will chime on the quarter hours and then strike out the hour on the top of each hour.
 There is a volume control and also there is a optional auto night silence switch for night silence.

 HandsAny of the quartz hands offered for quartz clock movements will fit this unit.
 The hour hand will have a round hole and the minute hand would have a oblong hole.
 The hour hand goes on as a friction fit, then the minute hand goes on the upper post with its nut.
 A second hand can be used only if its wanted.
-All hands are sold separately and is offered here as well.
+All hands are sold separately, as well as the pendulum and bob, and is offered here as well.

 Mounting PostThe Seiko movements threaded post comes in two lengths.
 This is the wide threaded part that takes the hex nut.
 This post length is what we measure, the actual part that the hands go onto sticks out another ¼ inch beyond this measurement, but we do not count that in the measurement.
 The post lengths available for this unit is either 5/16 long or 11/16 long.
 The posts are all 5/16 wide, and fit into a ⅜ dial hole.

-The following are the QU30 Chiming Seiko Instructions.
+The following are the QU30 Chiming Seiko Clock-Instructions.

 Please Note: The movement will not chime the quarter hours while the time is being set.
 Only the hourly chimes will operate during the setup process.
 The quarters will start when the clock is set and about 90 minutes after being left alone to chime on its own.